Grim-/Outward-Item-Overrider/README.md

 containing XmlAttribute "ItemStatType" and XmlElement "Value"
 #### Serialized class WeaponOverrideData extending ItemOverrideData

-All item overrides must be correctly formatted .xml and be placed in a folder named "Config" within the Outward folder `(Outward/Config)`.
-Once the game has loaded the .dll will check for the xml file in the Config folder and apply them to the item.

 ## Currently Supported Types
 #### Weapon - Half way
 #### Armour - TODO